Return

 Chukchi

 2.1.
-Total number of speakers and their ethnic group
+Total Number of Speakers and their Ethnic Groups

 According to the 2020 Census, 2607 people spoke Chukchi.
-The same source says that there were 16228 Chukchi registered in Russia.
+According to the same source, there were 16228 Chukchi registered in Russia.
 Historically, Chukchi were not the only ones speaking Chukchi.
-On the other hand, some Chukchi are more fluent in other languages of indigenous peoples, e.g. Even or Koryak.
-In addition to Chukchi, the Chukchi language is spoken by some of the Evens and Yukaghirs of the Nizhnekolymsky District, Koryaks and Evens of Kamchatka, Inuits from the coasts of the Chukchi Sea.
-Such multilingualism is the consequence of the gradual relocation of Chukchi from the cold tundras on the high grounds of the northeasternmost point of Eurasia to the forest-covered mounds of the foothills of Koryak mountain country, south tundra, and foothills of the Kolymsky ridge, as well as the plain tundras of the lower reaches of the Kolyma and Alazeya rivers.
-This expansion formed the periphery of the Chukchi range, i.e. the traditional Chukchi territory up until the 17 th century (the so-called Chukotskaia zemlitsa).
+On the other hand, some Chukchi are more fluent in other indigenous languages, such as Even or Koryak.
+In addition to Chukchi, the Chukchi language is spoken by some of the Evens and Yukaghirs of the Nizhnekolymsky District, Koryaks and Evens of Kamchatka, as well as Inuits from the coasts of the Chukchi Sea.
+Such multilingualism is the consequence of the gradual relocation of Chukchi from cold tundra regions on the high grounds of the northeasternmost point of Eurasia to the forest-covered mounds of the foothills of Koryak mountain country, south tundra, and foothills of the Kolymsky ridge, as well as the plain tundras of the lower reaches of the Kolyma and Alazeya rivers.
+This expansion formed the periphery of the Chukchi range, i.e., the traditional Chukchi territory up until the 17th century (the so-called Chukotskaia zemlitsa).
 This periphery should include certain portions of the coast of the Chukchi and Bering Seas, where Chukchi settlements existed side by side with Asian Inuit habitations.
 This coast can also be considered the periphery of the Inuit main territory, the western border of their settlements.
 In this multilingual area, Chukchi was the language of inter-ethnic communication.
-In addition, before the beginning of the 20th century, Chukchi usually spoke only their own language and often did not understand even Russian, with the exception of the furthest Chukchi nomad camps between the Alazeya and Indigirka rivers, where the inhabitants gradually assimilated and adopted languages and customs of local people.
+In addition, before the beginning of the 20th century, Chukchi usually spoke only their own language and often did not understand Russian, with the exception of the furthest Chukchi nomad camps between the Alazeya and Indigirka rivers, where the inhabitants gradually assimilated and adopted languages and customs of local people.

 The registration of nomad Chukchi in certain districts/regions and the establishment of administrative borders resulted in keeping Chukchi groups apart from each other, shaping different language behavior and linguistic repertoires (vocabularies).
 There was no regular transport communication between the frontier regions of Yakutia and Chukotka, as well as Chukotka and Kamchatka, and the Chukchi communities of the Nizhnekolymsky District of Yakutia, Olyutorsky and Penzhinsky Districts of Kamchatka evolved separately from Chukotka and each other, with the exception of rare contacts made the traditional way: at first, using reindeer, then Buran snowmobiles.
-The language policy was different too.
+Language policies varied as well.

 Chukotka .
-No natural communication in Chukchi between people under 40 was recorded, although the native speakers aged 30-40 can sometimes be found in all the above-mentioned localities .
-They are capable of communicating with elder people, who speak poor Russian, but more often than not they do not feel the need to use it when speaking with friends and they do not teach the language to their children.
+No natural communication in Chukchi between people under 40 was recorded, although the native speakers aged 30-40 can sometimes be found in all the above-mentioned localities.
+They are capable of communicating with older people, who speak poor Russian, but more often than not they do not feel the need to use it when speaking with friends and they do not teach the language to their children.

 Chukotka Autonomous Okrug.
 The language is under the threat of extinction.
 It is used mainly by the middle and older generations, sometimes by young people, but no children in Chukotka speak it anymore.
 Spheres of use: domestic, formal declarative.
 The state support for the language exists, but at a very moderate level.